sparkflows/sparkflows-docs/docs/rest-api-authentication/restapi-postman-password.rst

 Now use access_token from previous step to access the REST API
 ===========================================

-An Access Token is a credential that can be used by an application to access an API, Below is an example to invoke the ``nodeList`` REST API of Fire Insights.
+An Access Token is a credential that can be used by an application to access an API.
+Below is an example to invoke the ``nodeList`` REST API of Fire Insights.

 .. figure:: ../_assets/tutorials/token/token2.PNG
    :alt: Token